MyoHub/myosuite/docs/source/challenge-doc.rst

         - The rest = value[4]

-    - Start and Goal positions are 3 dimensional but the height of the two pillars are the same
+    - Start and Goal positions are 3 dimensional position to pick and place the object

     - Hand reaching error measures the distance between the hand and the object